Aphiwo-kuhle/APHMAV_PTO2505_GroupA_Aphiwokuhle-Mavimbela_JSLPP/README.md

 A clean, modern, responsive Kanban board application that allows users to create, edit, delete, and organize tasks across "To Do", "Doing", and "Done" columns — with full mobile support, dark mode, local storage persistence, and smooth sidebar interactions.

 ---
+🔗 Presentation Link

+👉 Add your presentation link here:
+[Your Presentation Link]

 ## 🌈 Features Overview